na24b057-NAVYA-NH/Retail_Customer_Analytics-_and_Predictive_Modeling/README.md

 This project demonstrates the complete analytics workflow:

-* Data extraction → Cleaning → Analysis → Modeling → Insights
+* Data extraction → Cleaning → Analysis → Modeling

 It highlights the ability to combine SQL and Python for real-world business problem solving.